-When you think of some of the most successful entrepreneurs on the web (Evan Williams, Jason Fried, Marc Andreessen, Caterina Fake, Elon Musk, Niklas Zennstrom and Arianna Huffington) what similarities come to your mind?
+When you think of some of the most successful entrepreneurs on the web (Evan Williams, Jason Fried, Marc Andreessen, Caterina Fake, Elon Musk, Niklas Zennstrom, and Arianna Huffington), what similarities come to mind?

-Yes, they all have built successful companies, but other than that what commonalities do you see?
+Yes, they all have built successful companies, but what other commonalities do you see?

-When you look at it from a high level these successful entrepreneurs don’t share much in common.
-They aren’t all men, they have different levels of education, they are made up of different nationalities, and they live in different regions of the world.
+At first glance, these successful entrepreneurs don’t have much in common.
+The list contains both men and women, all with different levels of education, differing nationalities, and from different regions of the world.

 You have to be somewhat smart

 By no means is a college degree required in the entrepreneurial world.
-Some of the most successful entrepreneurs like Michael Dell and Bill Gates don’t have college degrees, but yet they have made billions.
+Some of the most successful entrepreneurs, including Michael Dell and Bill Gates, don’t have college degrees, but have made billions.

 I know they are rare examples, but another candidate who has done well is Jeremy Schoemaker.
 He hasn’t made billions like Bill or Michael, but he has made millions.

 Jeremy never graduated college and has always had a passion for computers.
-He was a security admin for Wells Fargo and like most entrepreneurs Jeremy hated working at his 9 to 5 job.
-So he decided to start a business; which happened to revolve around ringtones.
+He was a security admin for Wells Fargo, and like most entrepreneurs Jeremy hated working at his 9 to 5 job.
+So he decided to start a business that revolved around ringtones.

 Because of his knowledge of the web and cell phones, Jeremy figured out how he could pull in 6 figures a month through a ringtone website.
-Formal education did not help him get there, instead he was smart enough to figure out what consumers wanted.
-Once he had enough eyeballs on his website he tested various monetization methods which is how he got to 6 figures a month in revenue.
+Formal education was not responsible for his success; rather, he was smart enough to figure out what consumers wanted.
+Once he had enough eyeballs on his website, he tested various monetization methods, which helped him get to 6 figures a month in revenue.

 You don’t need a college degree to be a great entrepreneur; you just have to be smart enough to make money and run a business.
-Granted a college degree may help, but street smarts can be a more valuable asset.
+A college degree might not hurt, but street smarts can be a more valuable asset.

 You have to be scrappy

-Unlike most of his competitors, Kamran walked away with a good chunk of money from his acquisition because he raised under 2 million dollars in financing while some of his competitors raised over 30 million.
+Unlike most of his competitors, Kamran walked away with a good chunk of money from his acquisition because he raised under $2 million in financing, while some of his competitors raised over $30 million.

 Are you willing to do whatever it takes to succeed?